Apappas97/Data-Cleaning-in-SQL/README.md

 </p>

 ### Populate Values and Update Table
-* To confirm that the addresses were populated, I ran the script and it checks out that there are no longer any NULL values in the "PropertyAddress" column.
+* To confirm that the addresses were populated, I ran the script, and it checks out that there are no longer any NULL values in the "PropertyAddress" column.
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Update_property.png">
 </p>

-## Seperate the Address and City in the "PropertyAddress" Column
+## Separate the Address and City in the "PropertyAddress" Column
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Breakout.png">
 </p>
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Breakout_Results.png">